-None of the Directors of the Company are disqualified to be appointed as Directors in accordance with Section 164 of the Companies Act, 2013 (the Act).
+None of the Directors of the Company are disqualified to be appointed as Directors in accordance with Section 164 of the Act.
 In the opinion of the Board, the IDs possess the requisite integrity, experience, expertise and proficiency required under all applicable laws and the policies of the Company.

-Further all the IDs of the Company have complied and affirmed to abide by Rule 6 (creation and Maintenance of Databank of Persons offering to become Independent Directors) of the Companies (Appointment and Qualifications of Directors) Rules 2014 as amended and have also declared their enrollment in the data bank of Independent Directors maintained by Indian Institute of Corporate Affairs (IICA).
+Further all the Independent Directors (ID) of the Company have complied and affirmed to abide by Rule 6 (creation and Maintenance of Databank of Persons offering to become Independent Directors) of the Companies (Appointment and Qualifications of Directors) Rules 2014 as amended and have also declared their enrollment in the data bank of Independent Directors maintained by Indian Institute of Corporate Affairs (IICA).